visgl/react-google-maps/docs/api-reference/components/map.md

 - between 10 and 15.5, it is a piecewise linear interpolation ([see here][get-max-tilt] for details)

-#### `initialCameraProps`: MapCameraProps
+#### `defaultCenter`, `defaultZoom`, `defaultHeading`, `defaultTilt`

 The initial state of the camera.
-This can be specified to leave the map component in uncontrolled mode.
-[See above](#uncontrolled-mode) for more information about the uncontrolled mode.
-The `MapCameraProps` type is just an object with the four properties `center`, `zoom`, `heading` and `tilt` as described above.
+This can be used to leave the map component in uncontrolled mode.
+When both a default-value and a controlled value are present for a parameter, the controlled value takes precedence.

 #### `initialBounds`: [google.maps.LatLngBoundsLiteral][gmp-llb]